 Tips to Finding the Perfect Neighborhood for You

 - Drive through the neighborhoods you are interested in.
-You want to get a feel for the atmosphere even at night.
+You want to get a feel for the atmosphere, including at night.

 - Talk to neighbors.

 - Is there an association?
 What’s the yearly fee?
-Who’s over it?
-(Your agent will have this information)
+What's included in the fee?
+(Your agent will have this information.)